Bhom Beedasariya: Demographics

 Population of the village follows Hinduism.

 Bagri is the major language spoken here, while Hindi and English are the language of the educated.

-Transportation
+Transport

 Bhom Beedasariya village is co-linked with Beedasariya; these villages are connected to each other, and people of Bhom Beedasariya travel through the same routes that go through Beedasariya.

 So, the road transportation facility in this village can be considered in good condition.
 However, railway transportation facilities are not available.
 Inhabitants need to travel to either Bikaner (60 km) or Shri Dungargarh (40 km).